clusterlink-net/clusterlink/design-proposals/policy-attributes.md

 ### Update/Rollback Compatibility

 We don't support backward compatibility.
-All policies and implemenration must be updated to the adhere to the specification defined by this design.
+All policies and implementations must be updated to the adhere to the specification defined by this design.

 ### Scalability